 When I first started selling children’s books with Usborne Books & More, I immediately knew that I wanted to promote to team leader.
 Once I accomplished this goal, I got to work on my promotion to upper-level leadership.
-It wasn’t the income associated with those levels that drove me the most.
-I was motivated by the satisfaction of hitting my goals, the excitement of moving up the leadership ladder, and being recognized at company-wide events.
-In my time in network marketing, I’ve learned that I’m not alone in being driven by things other than money.
-I’ve found that people are often times much more motivated by recognition than income!
+The income associated wasn’t what drove me the most.
+I was motivated by the satisfaction of hitting my goals, the excitement of moving up the leadership ladder and being recognized at company-wide events.
+In network marketing, I am not alone in this.
+I’ve found that people are oftentimes much more motivated by recognition than income!
 So, if you are leading a team in your network marketing business, keep this in mind.
-When you are helping your team members set goals, focus on what drives them.
+Set goals on what drives your team members.
 It’s not always going to be money!

 It’s also really important to realize that you have a lot of control over hitting your goals.
 One of my pet peeves is when people say “fingers crossed” about a goal they hope to reach!
 It’s almost as if they believe reaching their goal is out of their control.
 This outlook bothers me because, while we can’t control everything, we can influence a LOT of things.
 If you are “obsessed” with your goal, you will do what it takes to hit it!

 So, how do you become “obsessed” with your goals?
 My advice is to add them where you can see them every day!
 Write them out, and make them a part of your daily routine.
-When I have a new challenge for myself, I add it to the “goals” section of the week view of my Artful Agenda.
-Then I simply schedule time for all the things that need to happen each day to make progress on my goal.
+I add it to the “goals” section of the week view of my Artful Agenda.
+Then I schedule a time for all the things that need to happen each day.

 Stay Motivated by Finding Your Joy